Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Breakdown
 ○ Traces

-And on the next graphic you can see how this Touchpoint; "Pricing API (APP)" is related to a particular Step, on this example; "Add/remove item".
+And on the next graphic you can see the relationship of one Touchpoint, to a particular Step, on this example; "Add/remove item".

 ![image](screenshots/app_step.png)

+On this Example, the "Add/remove item" Step is related to one Touchpoint; "Pricing API (APP)".

 Return to top of [Index](#Index)